lablluberes/ViBEx/README.md

 ## HOW TO USE

 1. Click on **UPLOAD GENE EXPRESSION FILE** and upload a time series dataset in CSV format first column should be gene names (each row is a gene expression).
+It should have no column names only the matrix with gene names as first column and expressions.
 2. Select individual genes by clicking on the checkboxes.
 Deselect by clicking the checkbox again
   - Select all genes by clicking **SELECT ALL**
   - Deselect all selections by clicking **DESELECT ALL**